bchazalet/bchazalet.github.io/_posts/2015-07-20-scalajs-electron-skeleton-part-2.md

 What is nice about this, is that:

 1. we are not blocking while waiting for the filesystem
 2. the code is very close from the actual javascript that you would have written: the callback function that is passed to `readdir` takes two arguments `(err, files)` exactly as the io.js doc says.
-And obviously, we're now in a better place.

 What is *not* so nice, is that: